jsoma/persine/README.md

 persona.quit()
 ```

-We can turn off headless mode if we want to actually watch what Chrome is up to.
-When running in this mode, Persine automatically installs [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) so you don't have to deal with ads.
+We can turn headless mode off or on depending on whether we want to actually watch what Chrome is up to.
+When running in non-headless mode, Persine automatically installs [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) so you don't have to deal with ads.

 ```python
 engine = PersonaEngine(headless=False)